wp-plugins/lh-rdf/readme.txt

 == Description ==

 Once activated the plugin adds a new type of feed that can be subscribed to.
 E.G. http://example.com/?feed=lhrdf or http://example.com/feed/lhrdf/ containing semantic content.

+To output the feed in other triple formats just add the get variable lhrd=format to the query string E.G. http://example.com/?feed=lhrdf&lhrdf=json.

 It has been developed for use in [LocalHero][].

 [LocalHero]: http://localhero.biz/

-LH RDF is inspired and to some extent based on the original wordpress SIOC exporter: http://sioc-project.org/wordpress.

 Ontologies exposed in the RDF output include: